rdrescher909/HEIC-Converter/README.md

 # About

-A simple web interface that allows you to upload an heic image and it will return you a converted png of that image.
+A simple web interface that allows you to upload heic images and it will return you a zip file of converted png images.

 ## Setup and Install